With a little twist on a classic Italian dish, this bucatini cacio e pepe recipe uses just 4 ingredients and can be prepared in under 20 minutes.

 Instructions

 - Bring a large pot of salted water to boil.
-Cook the pasta to al dente and save 1 ½ cups of pasta water.
+Cook the pasta to al dente and save 1 cup of pasta water.

 - Heat freshly ground pepper in large skillet over medium heat until it is fragrant, about 30 seconds.
-Add 6 tablespoon butter and cook until melted, about 1 minute.
+Deglaze with ½ cup of the reserved pasta water.

 - Top with some freshly grated cheese and pepper and serve immediately.